 Nearly 20% of U.S. academic researchers are considering conducting research overseas due to lack of funding prospects.

 Now is a critical time for researchers to get engaged and educate lawmakers about why medical and biological innovation is mission-critical to the health, well-being, and prosperity of the U.S.

 Show your support for medical and biological engineering.
 Advocate for long-term, consistent funding for our nation’s science agencies.
 Raise your voice for science today!

 AIMBE Flash is the fastest way to catch up with today’s news at the intersection of public policy and biomedical innovation.
 Each issue tells you what you need to know this week, which issues are emerging, and an interesting development.
 Additionally, AIMBE Flash has a curated selection of AIMBE Fellowbook News, the best place to see what the leaders of medical and biological engineering are accomplishing today.
 AIMBE Flash ends with the “Big Number”–a surprising statistic that is indicative of our changing world.

 Among AIMBE’s most important roles is the promotion of public policies that foster continued advancement in medical and biological engineering (MBE).
-We educate and influence public officials, regulators, the media and general public about the positive impact MBE has on virtually every sector of society – from human health to a vibrant economy.
-AIMBE advocates for legislative, monetary and regulatory solutions that assistant our engineering community at each stage of the innovation ecosystem – from the research lab to the bedside of a patient.
+We educate public officials, regulators, the media and general public about the positive impact MBE has on virtually every sector of society.
+AIMBE advocates for public policy solutions that assistant our community at each stage of the innovation ecosystem–from the research lab to the bedside of a patient.

 Donate to AIMBE today to help support our advocacy mission to advance medical and biological engineering.
 AIMBE is a 501(c)(3) charitable organization.
 All donations are tax-deductible to the full extent provided by law.